 - If you have salmonella infection and you work with vulnerable groups of people such as the elderly, the unwell or the young, you should inform your employer.

 How to prevent salmonella

-The Foods Standards Agency in the UK has identified the '4 Cs' to help prevent food poisoning, including food poisoning caused by salmonella:
+The Foods Standards Agency is responsible for disease control and prevention in relation to foodborne illness in the UK.
+It has identified the '4 Cs' to help improve food safety and prevent food poisoning, including food poisoning caused by salmonella.

 - Keep work surfaces and utensils clean.

 - Wash and dry your hands regularly but especially after going to the toilet, before preparing food, after handling raw food and before touching 'ready-to-eat' food.